-This Maneuver Differences Table, from the Boeing 737-800 to the Boeing 737-8, was proposed by Boeing and validated by the FSB on 03/30/2020.
+This Maneuver Differences Table, from the Boeing 737-800 to the Boeing 737-8, was proposed by Boeing and validated by the FSB in 03/2020 and 09/2020.
 It lists the minimum differences levels operators must use to conduct differences training and checking of flightcrew members.

 FROM BASE AIRCRAFT: 737-800 TO RELATED AIRCRAFT: 737-8 MANEUVER REMARKS FLT CHAR PROC CHNG TRAINING CHECKING Preflight Inspection Optional installation of two-position tailskid.
-No Yes А А Climb After takeoff checklist - Landing gear handle.
+No Yes A A Climb After takeoff checklist - Landing gear handle.
 No Yes В В Non-Normal Read and do Checklist changes due to annunciation and system changes listed in DESIGN differences tables (see Appendix 7).
-No Yes A A
+No Yes A A Cross-FCC Trim Monitor See Appendix 7.
+No No E A Demonstration of MCAS Activation See Appendix 7.
+No No E A Erroneous High AOA during Takeoff See Appendix 7.
+No No E A